kimwalisch/primesieve/README.md

 ==========
 [![Build Status](https://travis-ci.org/kimwalisch/primesieve.svg)](https://travis-ci.org/kimwalisch/primesieve)

-primesieve is a software program and C/C++ library that generates primes using a highly optimized
+primesieve is a program and C/C++ library that generates primes using a highly optimized
 <a href="http://en.wikipedia.org/wiki/Sieve_of_Eratosthenes">sieve of
 Eratosthenes</a> implementation.
 It counts the primes below 10^10 in just 0.57 seconds on an Intel i7-4770 CPU (4 x 3.4GHz). primesieve can generate primes and
 <a href="http://en.wikipedia.org/wiki/Prime_k-tuple">prime k-tuplets</a>
 up to 2^64.